Shopify/atlas_engine/README.md

 ## Using the App

+### Infrastructure Requirements
+The elasticsearch implementation depends on the ICU analysis plugin.
+Refer to the [Dockfile](./Dockfile) leveraged in local setup for plugin installation.

 ### Starting the App and Testing
   * `bin/rails server` to start the server
   * `bin/rails test` to run tests